Most definitions of product and product design are generic which makes the word(s) lose meaning. A more useful definition of product in business is:

 The set of features / services and narratives that enable something to be purchased.
 As opposed to just the thing that’s being sold.

 It’s easy to get one or the other “right” but difficult to get both correct.
-Getting both correct is what results in product-market fit.
+Getting both correct is what enables potential product-market fit.

 NSO actually started as a company called CommuniTake, which created software that gave cellphone tech-support companies the ability to take control of their customers’ mobile phones, with their permission. it wasn’t a very successful endeavor.
 But as fate would have it, a European intelligence agency reached out to them about whether they could access a phone without a user’s permission, and with that, NSO was born.

 NSO finished developing the first iteration of Pegasus in 2011.
 They now had a “product” and a theoretically suitable market - governments and intelligence agencies that wanted to advance their spying capabilities.
-But Pegasus wasn’t selling!
+But Pegasus couldn’t land any sales because government buyers were worried that NSO would sell them compromised software.

-Government buyers were worried that NSO would sell them compromised software that could potentially invade their internal systems.
-They didn’t trust NSO.
-NSO lacked a story, a narrative that would complete the product.
-The person that would help them do this was Avigdor Ben-Gal, a highly respected Israeli combat officer.
+Buyers didn’t trust NSO because they lacked a narrative that completed the product.
+The person that would complete the story was Avigdor Ben-Gal, a highly respected Israeli combat officer.
 When he joined NSO, he established four pillars:

 - NSO would not operate the system itself.